Qazeer/artefacts.help/pages/windows/registry_shellbags.md

     last interacted with.

-Note however that major updates of the Windows operating system may result in modification of `ShellBags` entries, resulting in updated last written timestamp.
+Note however that major updates of the Windows operating system may result in modification of `ShellBags` entries, resulting in updated last write timestamp.

 ### Tool(s)